elyanaqwc/sw-challenge-spring-2025/data_report.md

 ```

 #### Handling Error 4:
 To remove duplicate timestamps, I used Python's `Counter` module to count occurrences of each timestamp and filtered out any rows where the timestamp appeared more than once.
-I chose not to store even the first occurrence of any duplicate, as it's unclear which timestamp contains the valid price data.
+I chose not to store the first occurrence of any duplicate, as I am not sure which timestamp contains the valid price data.

 ```python
 from collections import Counter